angular/angular/aio/content/guide/workspace-config.md

    When using hidden source maps, source maps will not be referenced in the bundle.
    These are useful if you only want source maps to map error stack traces in error reporting tools, but don't want to expose your source maps in the browser developer tools.

-   For [Universal](guide/glossary#universal), you can reduce the code rendered in the HTML page by setting styles optimization to `true` and styles source maps to `false`.

 </div>